Bboughter/code-refactor/README.md

 ## Description

 This is a seo based website going over search engine optimization, online reputation management, and social media marketing for the company Horisean.
-The company asked for the website to be more accessible which was accomplished by changing code to semantic elements.
+The company asked for the codebase to folow accesibilty standards and to be optimized for search engines.
+This was accomplished by updating some code to semantic elements and reflecting the changes to the HTML in the CSS.

-## Table of Contents (Optional)
+## Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)